Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 A permanent change of station move usually impacts finances.
 Visit the financial counselor at your current location to anticipate changes and adjust your budget prior to your departure.
-Counseling is available upon arrival at Cannon Air Force Base in the Airman and Family Readiness Center to help you fine-tune your financial plan.
-A&FRC is located at 331 D.L.
+Counseling is available upon arrival at Cannon Air Force Base in the Military and Family Readiness Center to help you fine-tune your financial plan.
+M&FRC is located at 331 D.L.
 Ingram Ave, Building 1433, Cannon AFB, NM.
 For more information, call 575-784-4228.

 Monitor your Leave and Earnings Statement at least once a month to ensure you are receiving the correct pay and allowances.
 Whether overpaid or underpaid, you will fare better by identifying it early; if overpaid, the money will likely be taken back all at once, so always have some money set aside for this or for other emergencies.
 At relocation time, members often take advance pay, which is a no-interest "loan" on income not yet earned, and it must be paid back.
-Before taking advance pay, carefully consider your budget (your Airman and Family Readiness Center is available for help with this) to determine whether you can afford this new debt.
+Before taking advance pay, carefully consider your budget (your Military and Family Readiness Center and Military One Source is available for help with this) to determine whether you can afford this new debt.

 Housing Costs